Generate a Sitrap report from a log file

 René de Jong

-You’ve just finished a productive crisis meeting.
-Your crisis team’s logger has recorded the meeting digitally.
-But now you want to update another crisis team within your organization on the current status.
-How do you do that?
+you have just concluded a successful crisis meeting.
+Your crisis team's logger has digitally recorded the meeting.
+However, you now need to inform another crisis team within your organization about the current situation.
+How do you proceed?

-It’s not a good idea to let the other team read the entire log.
-For one thing, it contains too much information, and second, not all of that information is relevant to the other team.
-Ideally, you only want to share the most up-to-date and relevant information.
-You can do this by sharing a status report.
+It is impractical to have the other team read the entire logbook.
+Firstly, it contains too much information, and secondly, not all of it is relevant to that specific team.
+Ideally, you only want to share the most current and pertinent information.
+This can be achieved by sharing a situation report.

 Organizations that use CrisisSuite do so as follows:

-This makes it very easy to keep the right people in your organization informed about how the crisis is unfolding!
+This makes it very straightforward to inform the appropriate individuals within your organization about the crisis's progress!

 Read more.